In 2011, PRETTY GIRLS SWEAT founder Aeshia DeVore Branch heard statistics that changed her life forever.

 PGS launches a new and improved website to make fitness fun, affordable, and accessible for busy women so they can look and feel their best.

-SWEAT MAKES CENTS trains young health leaders and wellness journalists at 30 college campuses nationwide.
+SWEAT MAKES CENTS trains young health leaders and wellness journalists at 30 college campuses nationwide and awards scholarships.